 She has various sorts of media experience in Hong Kong.
 She once worked as reporter and editor for Ming Pao Evening News and Hong Kong Economic Times respectively.
 She was an editor for two magazines, one published by a government cultural agency and the other by a commercial operation.
 She also worked for Asia Television Limited.
 At the Chinese University, she was the press officer specializing in media relations.

-Since 2000 she has been involved in promoting media education in Hong Kong and mainland China.
-She is a co-founder and vice-chairperson of the Hong Kong Association of Media Education (HKAME).
+Since 2000 she has been involved in promoting media education in Hong Kong and the mainland.
 She has started promoting media and information literacy (MIL) after she joined the Editorial and Advisory Committee of UNESCO which developed the global MIL assessment framework.
 In Hong Kong, Professor Lee is a member of the Steering Committee on Strategic Development of Information Technology in Education, Educational Bureau, HKSAR Government.

 Media and Information Literacy (MIL)